microsoft/WindowsAppSDK/specs/PushNotifications/PushNotifications-spec.md

         auto payload = pushArgs.Payload();

-        // Do stuff to process the raw payload std::string payloadString(payload.begin(), payload.end());
+        // Do stuff to process the raw payload to be used for further app processing std::string payloadString(payload.begin(), payload.end());

         // Call Complete on the deferral as good practise: Needed mainly for low power usage